A7med7x7/a7/content/posts/Learning_to_Feel_Again.md

 I will fail, it's okay.
 I'm freaking out while writing this, but the signs point me to try.
 I will share more because those who mind don’t matter, and those who matter don’t mind.
 Sharing my uncertainty can help someone; sharing my doubts when learning something can make someone's day better.
 Sharing my insecurities can bring me people who help me overcome them.

 ---

 ### In the end

 Having these pieces of notions connected and understood took me a long time.
 Yesterday, I was vulnerable, unaware of what I write here.
 My writing is not perfect; I could have used wiser words.
 Blind spots, potential mistakes, and pitfalls await me, but I welcome them, and I welcome whoever helps me in my journey.

 > For what is a man what has he got

 > If not himself then he has not

 > To say the things he truly feels

 > And not the words of one who kneels

 > The record shows I took the blows

-> And did it my way
+> And did it my way.